RyanGC93/Interview-Study-Guide/Notes/DataStructures/Graphs/README.md

 ### When to use which traversal?

-- Breadth First Search
+- Breadth First Search (Uses a Queue)
   - Used to find shortest path
   - Used to find connected components
   - Used when backtracking is not needed
-- Depth First Search
+- Depth First Search (Uses a Stack)
   - Used to find connected components
   - Used to find strongly connected components
   - Used to find all possible paths